jamespfennell/texcraft/docs/src/texlang/07-variables.md

 For array variables, resolving a command involves determining the index of the variable within the array.
 The index has type [`Index`](), which is a wrapper around Rust's `usize`.
 The index is determined using the command's index resolver, which has enum type [`IndexResolver`]().
-There are a two different ways the index can be resolved, corresponding to different
+There are two different ways the index can be resolved, corresponding to different
     variants in the enum type.